rjduran/cm-vr/CMVR_Scripting/README.md

 This example demonstrates a way to make an object teleport to any defined location.
 The location is determined using a random value between 0 and the size of the array holding the defined locations.
 In this the locations are adjusted slightly in either the X or Z directions to reduce the chance of landing in the same teleporter that you just came out of.
 It will still happen but not as often.

+## Example_11 : Distance

+This example demonstrates a way to calculate the distance between two objects.

+## Example_12 : Distance Action

+This example demonstrates a way to calculate the distance between two objects and make choices about what to do at different distances from an object.